simple-icons/svglint/README.md

 ## Config

 In order to specify what should be linted SVGLint must be given a configuration object.
 If you are using the CLI, this configuration object is read from the file specified by `--config`.
-This defaults to `.svglintrc.js`, which will be searched for up through the directory tree - this is similar to tools such as ESLint.
+This defaults to `.svglintrc.js`, which will be searched for up through the directory tree, or in the user's home directory (e.g. `~/.svglintrc.js` on Unix-like systems) - this is similar to tools such as ESLint.

 This configuration file should export a single object, of the format: